Asymptotic tensor rank of graph tensors: beyond matrix multiplication: Upper bound on the exponent of the complete graph tensor

 Letting $s$ go to infinity yields the required inequality. \end{proof}

-\paragraph{Summary.} We wish to give a short summary of the generalized Coppersmith-Wingrad method as employed above, for $k=4$.
+\paragraph{Summary.} We wish to give a short summary of the generalized Coppersmith--Winograd method as employed above, for $k=4$.
 Let $K_4=(E,V)$ be the tetrahedron.
 We aim to get a good upper bound on the tensor rank of a tensor power of the goal tensor: { = } { + } { +} { \raisebox{-0.2em}{,}} \grsize{1.2em}